jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 It is not merely that privacy modifiers are scoped to the current file, they are scoped to the current _directory_, i.e. the current package.
 Any other file in this directory is allowed to create a `car` and do whatever sick, twisted things it wants with its ostensibly private fields.

 Contrast this to most languages which scope privacy to within a class, or within a file.
-Rust scopes privacy to a _module_ (analagous to a Go package) but allows you to create modules wherever you want within a file so that you can clearly confine the scope of a private field.
+Rust scopes privacy to a _module_ (analagous to a Go package) but allows you to decide the scope of a module (multiple files, one file, part of a file) so that you can clearly confine the scope of a private field.

 ```rs
 mod foo {